-- 1. No more than one garden or garage suite is allowed per site.
-A garden or garage suite is allowed on the same site as a secondary suite when both accessory to a one-unit dwelling. - 2.
-No garden or garage suite may be constructed, erected or moved on to any site prior to the time of construction of the principal building to which it is accessory. - 3.
-All habitable areas of a garden or garage suite shall be above grade. - 4.
-Condominium plans for a garden or garage suite shall not be approved. - 5.
-A site plan for a garden or garage suite shall be submitted which must identify: - a) the location of all City-owned trees on the site, the adjacent boulevard and on sites on either side of the subject site; and - b) details regarding utility service connections.
+- (1) There shall be not more than one garden or garage suite per site. - (2) No garden or garage suite may be constructed, erected or moved on to any site prior to the time of construction of the principal building to which it is accessory. - (3) All habitable areas of a garden or garage suite shall be above grade. - (4) Condominium plans for a garden or garage suite shall not be approved. - (5) A site plan for a garden or garage suite shall be submitted which must identify: - (a) the location of all City-owned trees on the site, the adjacent boulevard and on sites on either side of the subject site; - (b) details regarding utility service connections.